a-b-street/abstreet/book/src/dev/README.md

 <https://github.com/rust-lang/rustfmt>; please run `cargo +nightly fmt` before
 sending a PR.
 (You have to install the nightly toolchain just for fmt)

+cargo fmt can't yet organize imports, but we follow a convention to minimize conflict with what some IDEs do.
+Follow existing code to group imports: std, external crates, other crates in the project, the current crate, then finally any module declarations.

 The error handling is unfortunately inconsistent.
 The goal is to gracefully degrade instead of crashing the game.
 If a crash does happen, make sure the logs will have enough context to reproduce and debug.
 For example, giving up when